ProjectPythia/pythia-foundations/foundations/jupyter-components.md

 ### Jupyter notebooks

-The {term}`Jupyter Notebook` software [@https://doi.org/10.3233/978-1-61499-649-1-87] is an open-source web application that allows you to create and share notebook files (`*.ipynb` files).
+Tbe {term}`Jupyter Notebook` [@https://doi.org/10.3233/978-1-61499-649-1-87] is an open-source format for computational narrative documents (`*.ipynb` files).
 Jupyter Notebooks contain executable code, LaTeX equations, visualizations (e.g., plots, pictures), and narrative text.
-The code does not have to just be Python, other languages such as Julia or R are supported as well.
+The code is not limited to just Python, other languages such as Julia or R are supported as well.

 Jupyter Notebooks are celebrated for their interactive output that allows movement between code, code output, explanations, and more code - similar to how scientists think and solve problems.
 Jupyter Notebooks can be thought of as a living, runnable publication and make for a great presentation platform.